nhsconnect/CareConnectAPI/pages/restfulapis/restfulapis_identification_practitoner.md

 </div>

 ### 3.1 Query ###
 Return all Practitioner resources with a GP Code of G8133438, the format of the response body will be xml.
-Replace 'baseUrl' to the actual base Url of the FHIR Server.
+Replace 'baseUrl' with the actual base Url of the FHIR Server.

 ```curl
 curl --get http://[baseUrl]/Practitioner?identifier=http://fhir.nhs.net/Id/sds-user-id|G8133438&_format=xml